Not to rub salt – and Tabasco sauce – into the wound, but the 49ers helped the Seahawks win their first Super Bowl.

 Seattle’s defense – in a neutral site, mind you – throttled the league’s No. 1 offense and the league’s MVP, Peyton Manning.
 The immobile Denver quarterback was a sitting duck for the Seahawks’ wolfish defense, and he threw ducks all evening.

 Kaepernick and the 49ers, meanwhile, beat the Seahawks in San Francisco, and Kaepernick – thanks largely to his running ability – was one throw from winning in Seattle, too.
-The worth of Kaepernick and Romanseemed to go up with every failed Denver drive.• The 49ers and Seahawks both are young and talented, and they will face the same obstacles in coming years: deciding which young stars to reward as well as trying to replace those they allow to walk away.
+The worth of Kaepernick and Romanseemed to go up with every failed Denver drive.

 In that way, NFC West supremacy – indeed, NFL supremacy – will boil down to a battle between 49ers general manager Trent Baalke and Seahawks general manager John Schneider.
 The latter has a clear edge right now.
 But Baalke has the advantage in future draft picks – 12 in the upcoming draft, and he can close the gap quickly.